azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 SFC is tailored to help anyone interested to know more about Scrum; learn about key concepts in Scrum, and to get a basic understanding of how Scrum framework works in delivering successful projects.

-Although this is a free certificate, this provides with the necessary knowledge of Scrum fundamentals by which you can say you know Scrum and it's procedures.
+Although this is a **free certificate**, this provides with the necessary knowledge of Scrum fundamentals.

+## What I learned

+I always believed that to become a better software engineer, even if you are going to code most of the time during the initial years, knowledge of team & project management is a MUST.
+This can be gained through experience and what I have understood, that is absolutely the best way to go.
+But extra knowledge always helps and I wanted to explore an organized methodology of managing projects.

+If you are new to the software industry or currently on your final year of graduation, this course will definitely help you.

+This certification helped me to learn many topics of such a methodology, Scrum.

+If you are to take the exam, you will know these topics anyway.
+Also, the SBOK guide has described these perfectly.
+So I am just pointing out the topics I got to learn from studying for the exam.

+- The origin story of Scrum
+- Benefits of Scrum
+- The six Scrum principles
+- Scrum Flow
+- Scrum Aspects
+- Scrum Phases and Processes
+- Scrum Scaling
+- The 19 fundamental Scrum processes, along with inputs and outputs
+- Scrum Roles

 ## Getting the certification